r-wisniewski/FindIPAddrs/README.md

 Options:

-	None/Default: Find the number of times any IP Address passed in occurs in any file in the directories below
+	None/Default: Print the number of times any IP Address in occurs in any file in the directories below

 	-u: Find the number of times a passed ip address occurs in each file in the directory